Paper Reading 2 - Semantic-Based Patch Presence Testing for Downstream Kernels

 Background

-OS kernel is the core of computer software, many downstream vendors will choose open source kernel to conduct customized development (such as the linux kernel used in mobile phone and IoT devices).
-Downstream vendors are difficult to provide security at the same level of mainstream version, which makes them cannot use released patches timely.
-Current research exists two issues (patch delay and inaccurate) and two challenges (third-party customization and non-standard building configuration).
+The OS kernel is the core of computer software, and many downstream vendors choose an open-source kernel for customized development, such as the Linux kernels used in mobile phones and IoT devices.
+It is difficult for downstream vendors to provide the same level of security as the upstream version, which prevents them from applying released patches in a timely manner.
+Current research faces two issues, patch delay and inaccuracy, as well as two challenges, third-party customization and non-standard build configurations.

-There are two existing technical routes.
-One is writing PoC (Proof of concept) to do penetration test, and figure out the existence of patches by triggering the vulnerability.
-The other is to generate signature from patched mainstream version, and searching on the targeted version.
-However, as the challengs exists (third-party customization and non-standard building configurations), these two techniques are not working on some cases.
+There are two existing technical approaches.
+One writes a PoC (proof of concept) to perform a penetration test and determine whether a patch exists by triggering the vulnerability.
+The other generates a signature from the patched upstream version and searches for it in the target version.
+However, because of the challenges mentioned above (third-party customization and non-standard build configurations), these two techniques do not work in some cases.

 Method

-The author proposed PDiff to test the existence of patches in the downstream kernel.
-The method can be divided into three phares.
+The authors proposed PDiff to test whether patches are present in downstream kernels.
+The method can be divided into three phases.

-- Recognize the influenced area of patches, and collect the influenced path by patch.
-Then auother find the anchor block on patches related function to fine-grined the patch-related region.
+• Identify the area affected by a patch and collect the paths it influences.
+Then the authors find the anchor block in the patch-related function to refine the patch-related region.

-- Based on patch summary, the author conduct patch existence test, the key idea is to compare the distance between path digest.
+• Conduct the patch-presence test based on the patch summary.
+The key idea is to compare the distance between path digests.

 Experiment

-The author did the experiment on 51 pathches and 398 kernel images, which included 115111 (image, patch) pairs.
-The experiments shows the result that the PDiff can handle the two main challenges in this field (third-party customization and building configurations)
+The authors evaluated PDiff on 51 patches and 398 kernel images, covering 115,111 image-patch pairs.
+The experiments show that PDiff can handle the two main challenges in this field: third-party customization and non-standard build configurations.